cirosantilli/cpp-cheat/qt/README.md

     qmake -query

 QT adds new keywords to the C++ language such as `slots` and `emmit`.
 Those are then translated into C++ before compilation.
-This is a point that complicates QT learning.
-*Never* use those keywords, or they will get preprocessed and you will get weird errors!
+This is a point that complicates QT learning. *Never* use those keywords, or they will get preprocessed and you will get weird errors!

 Some objects cannot be created on the stack, only on the heap.
 QT takes charge of their deletion when the time comes.

-#sources
+#Sources

 - <www.zetcode.com/gui/qt4/firstprograms/>